 This Academy includes workshops on sound quality and on numerical methods.
 In addition, specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
-There is also a field trip to one of the OEM's noise and vibration facility in the metro Detroit area.
+There is also a field trip to an OEM or supplier noise and vibration facility in the metro Detroit area.
 Through these activities, you become acquainted with relevant acoustic test facilities, instrumentation, measurement protocols, and problem solving strategies.